 Lastly, decide on the minimum monetary insurance amount.
 I usually suggest USD$500,000 for a worldwide policy is adequate.
 For a domestic insurance only policy USD$100,000 is fine.
 Local insurance will commonly be under USD$50,000.

 These amounts are the total insurance payout or coverage over the course of the annual premium.
 The following year you will start again with your total annual coverage if you renew the policy.

 To give you a perspective, emergency medical evacuation is from USD$70,000 to USD$150,000 depending on where you go.
 Annual cancer treatment can start from as little as USD$45,000 per year at top rate hospital.
 A broken spine and six weeks in an international hospital here in Vietnam will be about USD$10,000.

 Now you will have three options.
-Use a comparison website, contact a medical insurance company directly, or find an insurance broker.
+Find an insurance broker, use a comparison website, or contact a medical insurance company directly.

 Using Comparison Websites

 Many people who buy medical insurance outside Vietnam before their arrival opt to use a comparison website.